 It’s not all about construction at Atkin Chambers in London’s Gray’s Inn, which throws up a “wider variety of work than you might think,” according to one former pupil.
 “Construction projects cover a broad range of interesting subject matter, and there is also the opportunity to undertake commercial work.”
 Think shipbuilding, offshore construction, big transport projects, energy and natural resources.
 You could be representing parties at an international arbitration in Kazakhstan over a contractual dispute or pursuing a professional negligence claim against a firm of architects.
 Recent work has included representing former residents and bereaved relatives at the Grenfell Tower Public Inquiry.

 There are disputes galore in the construction industry, deadlines to meet, international investors to keep happy and a lot of money at stake.
 It’s a hands-on area where you get to see concrete results (actual buildings) for your efforts and gain an insight into the sheer graft that goes before.
 As one rookie puts it, “construction law raises lots of interesting legal points, but there’s also a fair amount of walloping through extremely detailed, rather dull, schedules.”

 You will need your passport.
 More than half of the work comes from abroad.
 Atkin has a strong reputation overseas and its members are regularly instructed in complex disputes around the world, from Disneyland Asia to the oil and gas sector in Namibia.
 It has worked on several oil industry matters in the Americas, acted in construction disputes in the Caribbean, and represented clients in international arbitrations involving Russian companies.

 Pupils rotate between three seats.
 They do not tend to be on their feet in court during pupillage but will be involved in drafting pleadings and skeleton arguments.
-Atkin scores an A* for colleagues and As for training, work, facilities and social life in the Legal Cheek Pupil and Junior Barrister Survey 2019-20.
+Atkin scores As across the board in the Legal Cheek Pupil and Junior Barrister Survey 2019-20.